USACE-Albuquerque District Pottery Mound cultural preservation study kicks off with sponsor meeting

-Lavonna Begay, civil engineer, US Army Corps of Engineers-Albuquerque District, takes notes during the kick-off meeting for the cultural preservation study of Isleta Pueblo’s historic Pottery Mound site, April 7, 2025.
+ALBUQUERQUE, N.M. – The U.S. Army Corps of Engineers-Albuquerque District and the Pueblo of Isleta met for a kickoff meeting to begin the cultural preservation study of the pueblo’s historic Pottery Mound site at the Isleta Pueblo Cultural Center, April 7, 2025.

+During the meeting, project team members from the Albuquerque District met with both governors and the Pueblo’s Department of Natural Resources, Water Resources Division, and technical staff, and began setting the expectations of the study.
+The meeting also enabled the USACE team to get a better understanding of what data and information is available about the site and what data they need.

+USACE’s Tribal Consultation Policy was updated in December of 2023 to include authorization for USACE to do cultural resource protection work under the Tribal Partnership Program (TPP).
+The Pottery Mound study is the first TPP cultural resource preservation project within the Albuquerque District under the updated guidelines.

 |Date Taken: